-- Explanation: The Subscriber channel received an IOException while communicating or attempting to communicate with the HTTP server. - Possible Cause: The HTTP server is not running. - Possible Cause: The HTTP server is overloaded. - Possible Cause: There are firewall restrictions blocking access to the HTTP server. - Possible Cause: The URL provided in the Subscriber configuration is not correct.
-See "Subscriber Options" on page 50 for more information. - Action: Start the HTTP server. - Action: Remove services, if the HTTP server is overloaded. - Action: Change the firewall restrictions to allow access to the HTTP server.
+Source: The status log or DSTrace screen.
+Explanation: The Subscriber channel received an IOException while communicating or attempting to communicate with the HTTP server.
+Possible Cause: The HTTP server is not running.
+Possible Cause: The HTTP server is overloaded.
+Possible Cause: There are firewall restrictions blocking access to the HTTP server.
+Possible Cause: The URL provided in the Subscriber configuration is not correct.
+See "Subscriber Options" on page 54 for more information.
+Action: Start the HTTP server.
+Action: Remove services, if the HTTP server is overloaded.
+Action: Change the firewall restrictions to allow access to the HTTP server.
 Level: Retry